 - How should we obtain evaluations from the students?

-You can find links to data and knowledge resources on the wiki Tools and resources (Norwegian only).
+You can find links to data and knowledge resources on the wiki Tools and resources.

 During the academic year, the study program leader is required to: